ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : base64url-encoded is as described in {{RFC7515}}, i.e., using URL- and filename-safe character set {{RFC4648}} with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.

 Claim:
 : A piece of information asserted about a subject.
-A claim is represented as pair with a value and either a name or key to identify it.
+A claim is represented as a value and either a name or key to identify it.

 Claim Name:
 : A unique text string that identifies the claim.
 It is used as the claim name for JSON encoding.